gcallanan/cal-mlir-dialect/README.md

 ## DISCLAIMER:

-I, Gareth Callanan, am the author of this repository but I have made use of ChatGPT to generate a significant portion of this documentation for this repo in an attempt to make it more accesible for someone new jumping in without requiring a significant time investment on my side.
+I, Gareth Callanan, am the author of this repository but I have made use of ChatGPT to generate a significant portion of this documentation for this repo.
+This is an attempt to make it more accesible for someone jumping in while at the same time not requiring a significant time investment on my side.
 Where AI has been used, the output has been verified by me.